dfar-io/budgeteer-infra/README.md

 Setting up Cloud Run custom domain requires a certificate provision, which requires DNS records to be created.
 Might need to make DNS entries before provisioning infrastructure.

+## Troubleshooting

+Authentication issues when running `tfplan`: check if PAT is expired.